Bookings are now open via the Eventbrite bookings page

 St George’s Centre, Leeds.

-The first day (16th July) will be exclusive to neurodivergent attendees only, with the conference opened up to neurotypical allies too on the 2nd day (17th July).
-Conference fees will be kept to a minimum, at £95 for 1 day, or £150 for both days for ND members, slightly more for neurotypical attendees on the 2nd day only.
-We hope to also have some free places if possible, but will be unable to confirm this until we can judge the level of bookings / income.
+The first day (16th July) will be exclusive to neurodivergent attendees only, with the conference opened up to small numbers of neurotypical allies too on the 2nd day (17th July).
+Conference fees are being kept to a minimum, at £95 for 1 day, or £150 for both days for ND members, slightly more for neurotypical attendees on the 2nd day only.
 Fuller details can be found on the Eventbrite bookings page which is now open.

 Submissions are now closed.
-We will contact successful contributors by the end of April 2026.
+We contacted successful contributors before the end of April 2026.
+If you haven’t heard, please check your spam folders or get in touch.

 The conference location will be St George’s Centre in central Leeds (LS1 3DL).
 The venue is accessible, is all on one level, is a short walk from public transport, and is linked to the charity who provides support to the homeless and vulnerable of Leeds from their base in the crypt next door.
 The catering is provided by Nuture Catering, part of St George’s Crypt.